lizagne/todolist-react/README.md

     Make components and containers folders inside src

-    Make the first component called Task, this needs to be a class Component
+    Make the first component called Task, this is a stateless functional component, and is the grandchild of the app, and child of TaskList component

+    Then the TaskList component can be made, also a stateless functional component.

+    Next to make a static Date component.